hanling3/recipe-book/documents/interview_notes/round-1-interview-notes.md

 - Basically she follows the recipes on Xiaohongshu.
 You can just type in what you have in your fridge like potatoes and see how you could cook it!
 - No dietary restrictions

+## User 7: Elaine
+- Yes.
+Because Ithaca does not have many delicious Asian foods.
+And cooking by herself is healthier and cheaper than dining out.
+- After buying groceries, I will pick what food that I want to cook and eat today.
+And then I will find what receipt I can use to cook these foods.
+After that, I will follow the receipt and maybe change a little bit to my flavor.
+- Basically she follows the recipes on Xiachufang.
+- No dietary restrictions

+## User 8: Jaymee
+- Yes.
+Because cooking by herself saves her budget and makes her healthy.
+- She cooks based on her past experiences in which she found the recipes on Xiaohongshu.
+If she can’t remember the recipes, she will look up recipes she saved on Xiaohongshu again.
+- Basically she follows the recipes on Xiaohongshu.
+- No dietary restrictions